fiznool/tomspencer.dev/content/blog/2021-02-27-home-office.md

 +++
-title = "Home Office"
+title = "My Home Office"
 date = 2021-02-27T06:30:44Z
 description = "Although 2020 was the year that remote working was forced upon many, I've been enjoying the flexibility of home working for a number of years.
-Here's my current home office setup." draft = true
+Here's my current home office setup."
 +++

 <img src="/img/2021-02-27-home-office/home-office-desktop.jpeg" alt="Desktop with a 2018 Macbook Pro and two external monitors" />

 The COVID-19 pandemic transformed the workplace for many people during 2020, closing offices and forcing millions to work from home.
 The figures don't lie: in April 2020, [almost half of the workforce in the UK worked from home](https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/employmentandemployeetypes/bulletins/coronavirusandhomeworkingintheuk/april2020).
-To some, this was a blessing: no commute, better flexibility and fewer interruptions meant that productivity and happiness increased, despite the worries associated with the pandemic.
-Others were not so keen: citing a lack of work-life separation, isolation and more interruptions, especially since home working spaces are often shared with other members of the household.
-I particularly feel for those who have young children - with schools closed, the challenge of carrying out work duties alongside childcare is a very stressful experience.

 Personally, I have been enjoying the benefits of home working since 2014, although I am fortunate to have a separate room in which to call my 'office', and so it is easier to maintain a healthy work/life balance, and I can shut the door to drown out the noise from the rest of the household.
 In this article I'd like to share my home office setup.